Bilateral Control-Based Imitation Learning for Velocity-Controlled Robot: Introduction

 However, most of the methods that use machine learning such as reinforcement learning and imitation learning can only perform static actions, and can perform tasks at 1/3 to 1/10 of the speed of humans.
 This is because the conventional method could only measure response values of robots and could not predict command values.
 As a result, a response value of the next step is calculated as a command value.
 This fact requires an assumption such that response and command values are identical with the existence of ideal controllers.

-In order to solve this problem, the author's research group proposed bilateral control-based imitation learning generating motions without the assumption such that the command and response values differ \cite{adachi18:_imitat_learn_objec_manip_based}\cite{fujimoto19:_time_series_motion_gener_consid}\cite{ayumu20:_imitat_learn_based_bilat_contr}\cite{sasagawa21:_motion_gener_using_bilat_contr}.
+In order to solve this problem, the author's research group proposed bilateral control-based imitation learning generating motions without the assumption such that the command and response values are identical \cite{adachi18:_imitat_learn_objec_manip_based}\cite{fujimoto19:_time_series_motion_gener_consid}\cite{ayumu20:_imitat_learn_based_bilat_contr}\cite{sasagawa21:_motion_gener_using_bilat_contr}.
 In the proposed method, the motion to the robot is demonstrated by using bilateral control, which is a kind of teleoperation \cite{kitamura16:_bilat_contr_vertic_direc_using}\cite{sakaino17:_bilat_contr_elect_hydraul_actuat}\cite{sakaino09:_obliq_coord_contr_advan_motion_contr}.
-Bilateral control is a type of control that not only synchronizes two robots (master and slave robots), but also transfers the reaction force on the teleoperated slave robot to the master robot.
+Bilateral control does not only synchronizes two robots (master and slave robots), but also transfers the reaction force on the teleoperated slave robot to the master robot.
 Therefore, motions including human skills to manipulate environments can be taught.
 Furthermore, because response values of the master robot are given as command values of the slave robot in bilateral control, both response and command values of the slave robot can be measured.
 As a result, it is possible to predict the slave robot's next-step command values corresponding to the next-step response values of the master robot enabling human-level high-speed operation.

 However, bilateral control-based imitation learning requires robots that can control torque.
-Then, it cannot implement in robots that can only follow position and velocity commands like many commercially available robots.
+Then, it cannot be implemented in robots that can only follow position and velocity commands like many commercially available robots.
 To overcome the problem, in this research, a way to implement bilateral control-based imitation learning to velocity-controlled robot is proposed.
 In the proposed method, torque references are fist calculated, and they are transformed to velocity commands by using an admittance control-like procedure.
 Even though the key idea is very straightforward, the superiority of the bilateral control-based imitation learning; fast and adaptive motions, maintains.
 The effectiveness of the proposed method is evaluated by a mopping task.
-By using the proposed method, robots could respond to fluctuations in the length of the mop handle in real time, while at the same time achieving human-level fast movements.
+By using the proposed method, robots could respond to fluctuations in the length of the mop handle in real-time, while at the same time achieving human-level fast movements.

 This paper is organized as follows.
 The robot and controllers are explained in section~\ref{sec:robot}.
 Then, section~\ref{sec:imitation_learning} describes the proposed imitation learning.
 The validity of the proposed method is experimentally verified in section~\ref{sec:experiment}.
 Finally, this study is concluded in section~\ref{sec:conclusion}.